 Maybe you want to liven up your tiny San Francisco apartment with some greenery.
-Or maybe you’re one of the lucky ones to even have a little yard in the back.
+Or maybe you’re one of the lucky ones to even have a little yard in the back or the Mission's wealth of sunny days.
 Whatever your living situation, don’t let the fog dismay you.
 You can grow a lot of things (yes, even tomatoes).
 Here are some important rules for making sure your houseplants and garden thrive.

 Get in the Zone